chattylabs/android-sdk-notifications-parser/README.md

 ```

 ## Usage
-In order to get the notifications objects on your project, you have to create an
+In order to get the chattylabs.notifications objects on your project, you have to create an
 [IntentService](https://developer.android.com/reference/android/app/IntentService) class
 where you can extract the items from the intent extras bundle.